MacBook Pro: Bottom case foot replacement DIY instructions

 - Visit an Apple Authorized Service Provider.
 Find one here.

 - Order a bottom case foot replacement DIY kit.
-Contact Apple.
+Contact Apple to order.

 DIY Foot Replacement Instructions